-Tour managers are responsible for organising the logistics of a band, orchestra, choir or artist on tour, and making sure that everything runs smoothly and on time.
+Tour managers are responsible for planning and organising the logistics (moving equipment and people) of a band, orchestra, choir or music artist on tour, and making sure that everything runs smoothly and on time.

 What is the job like?

-Tour managers may work for a large tour or artists’ management company.
+Tour managers may work for a large tour management company or for artists’ managers or agents.
 The tours might be in the UK or overseas, and are often organised up to three years in advance.

 There are normally two kinds of job: the first is more office-based, and the second often involves being out on tour all the time.
-They may be some overlap of duties.
 The work also varies according to the type of music on tour – classical or popular.

 The work of an office-based tour manager may include:

-- Ensuring that the sound and any audio-visual systems are appropriate for each venue and that the stage is adequate for the artists’ requirements.
+- making sure that the sound and any audio-visual systems are appropriate for each venue

-The work of a tour manager or tour courier out on tour may include:
+The work of a manager out on tour may include:

-- Managing the transportation of instruments and PA systems (orchestras don’t use PA systems) to and from venues and overseeing the installation on-site
+- managing the transportation of instruments and PA systems to and from venues and overseeing the installation on-site

 Office-based tour managers may work a normal office day, with evening and weekend work included whilst attending any tours.
-Tour couriers work very irregular hours and spend much time away from home.
+Those out on tour work very irregular hours and spend much time away from home.

 How do I get into tour management?

-Tour managers have usually had many years’ experience in the music industry, and have often worked their way up through different roles.
-It may be possible to start out as a junior office or administrative assistant and work your way up.
+Tour managers have usually had many years’ experience in the music industry.
+It may be possible to start out as a music touring assistant or administrative assistant and work your way up.

 What training and qualifications do I need?

-School exams that would help for this career include subjects like English, maths, business studies and music.
+School subjects that would help for this career include English, maths, business studies and music.

-Apprenticeships in the music industry could provide a useful background for moving into tour management later on.
-Visit the creative apprenticeship website for opportunities.
+Apprenticeships in the music industry, such as in live events and promotion, could provide a useful background for moving into tour management later on.

 What can I earn?